 - 5.3 Pontllanfraith Leisure Centre opened in 1975 and its facilities include a five-court sports hall, two squash courts, small fitness suite, small multi-purpose dance studio and a 3G football pitch. - 5.4 Now 50 years old, Pontllanfraith Leisure Centre has a maintenance backlog estimated at £476,159 based on a condition survey undertaken in 2019.
+Using our most recent cost estimates the backlog maintenance works are estimated to total £736,552.
+This does not take into account any adaptations which took place in connection to the mass vaccination centre, further deterioration since 2019 or recommissioning costs of the building.
 The costs below display the total forecast expenditure needed for the whole property based on the condition survey dated 16th December 2019.
 The costs are totalled by priority 1,2 and 3 to indicate the urgency of the work required (where 1 is the most urgent):

-Priority 1 £3,853 - Urgent work that will prevent immediate closure of premises and/or address an immediate high risk to the health and safety of occupants and/or remedy a serious breach of legislation.
+Priority 1£3,853 - Urgent work that will prevent immediate closure of premises and/or address an immediate high risk to the health and safety of occupants and/or remedy a serious breach of legislation.